aischlena/mlinvitrotox-tutorial/README.md

 ### Extract the SIRIUS data

-As the first step, you add the output from SIRIUS.
+As the first step, you add the output from [SIRIUS](https://bio.informatik.uni-jena.de/software/sirius/).
 Make sure to create the SIRIUS output with the summaries.

-TODO link SIRIUS

 KASIA Could you check whether this description with the summaries make sense?